hyosungjoo/group-level-XAI/README.md

 ### Outputs
 * STUDY: A new STUDY set containing clustering results
 * ALLEEG: A vector of EEG datasets included in the STUDY structure
 * group_output: A structure to contain the selected number of clusters and convolutional filters belonging to selected clusters.
+The "convolutional filters" variable represents indexes of the filters, including the subject number (first column) and branch number (second column).
 * This function draws two figures: task relevancy bar graph and dipole distribution.
 ### Usage (see main.m)
 ```MATLAB